RobinL/d3_course/raw_material/webvis.md

 Now you know what you're working towards.
 The web browser presents you with a piece of blank paper to draw on, and you can put things like lines, circles and rectangles on it.
 You can fill them in different colours, add borders, make them transparent.
 You can do what you like.
 And you can do this interactively - i.e. you can dynamically change this code.

-I want you to put yourself in the shoes of someone thinking of designing a general purpose piece of software to help write web visualisations.

-Another way of saying this:  I want you to put yourselves in the shoes of someone designing software that assists you to create code like those two examples you've just seen.

 ####Exercise 2.
 What is the data that corresponds to the examples?